rstenet/abap-1909-undocked/README.md

 ```
 vmware-toolbox-cmd disk shrink /
 ```
-After the schrink the VMware occupies only 55GB disk space.
+After the shrink the VMware occupies only 55GB disk space.

 Enjoy.